-9. What is distinctive about neocortex?
+9 What Is Distinctive about the Neocortex?

 As we noted at the outset, the neocortex is the brain area that has expanded the most in primates, including humans.
 It is clearly important for human life, especially for those activities that humans distinctively perform.
 But, as we have stressed through this Element, other brain structures are also important.
 With few exceptions, the neocortex does not take over their activities but supplements them.
-The relevant question is what is the distinctive type of processing that occurs in the neocortex.
-One suggestion comes from the studies of decorticate cats discussed in section 5.4.
+The relevant question is: What is the distinctive type of processing that occurs in the neocortex?
+One suggestion comes from the studies of decorticate cats discussed in Section 5.4.
 While cats in which the neocortex is removed can live in protected environments, they would be unlikely to fare well in the world in which they confront variable conditions, including predators.
 Based on these studies, Buchwald and Brown (1973) proposed that the neocortex serves for detailed analysis of stimuli, extracting and representing complex and subtle information about an organism's environment and identifying relations between different bits of information.
 Such information is extremely useful in solving problems posed by a variable environment.
-In this section we investigate how the neocortex can perform these tasks.
+In this section, we investigate how the neocortex can perform these tasks.

-9.1 (Artificial) neural networks and pattern extraction
+9.1 (Artificial) Neural Networks and Pattern Extraction

 The neocortex is organized in a distinctive manner that supports the hypothesis that it acts to extract subtle and complex information from sensory inputs.
 While many brain areas, including both the basal ganglia and the hypothalamus, are organized as interconnected nuclei, the neocortex is laid out much more systematically.
-As we discussed in section 2.4, Brodmann (1909/1994) differentiated areas within the neocortex based on the thickness of layers identified in stained cortical tissue.
-Tracing axons from neurons in one area reveals that they mostly project to selected neurons in specific other areas, resulting in relatively orderly anatomical hierarchies such as shown in Figure 14B.
+As we discussed in Section 2.4, Brodmann (1909/1994) differentiated areas within the neocortex based on the thickness of layers identified in stained cortical tissue.
+Tracing axons from neurons in one area reveals that they mostly project to selected neurons in other specific areas, resulting in relatively orderly anatomical hierarchies such as shown in Figure 14(b).
 At the top of the figure are areas in the temporal and parietal lobe.
-Both streams, however, continue into the frontal cortex, reaching the far frontal area known as the prefrontal cortex, on which we will focus in section 9.4.
+Both streams, however, continue into the frontal cortex, reaching the far frontal area known as the prefrontal cortex, on which we will focus in Section 9.4.